polm/posuto/README.md

 As another note, in normal usage posuto doesn't require any dependencies.
-When actually building the postal data from the raw CSVs [mojimoji](https://github.com/studio-ousia/mojimoji) is used for character conversion, and iconv for encoding conversion.
+When actually building the postal data from the raw CSVs [mojimoji](https://github.com/studio-ousia/mojimoji) is used for character conversion and iconv for encoding conversion.

 ## Field names